danjguzman/next-demo/README.md

   <img src="screenshot.png" alt="Screenshot of the demo">
 </div>

 This is a mock-up of a Facility Management platform—though it’s flexible enough to work for any industry—built as a live demo project with React and Next.js to showcase my front-end development skills.
-It focuses on crafting reusable components, managing data with a state manager (like Zustand), and wrangling data from multiple sources—fetching, parsing, and blending it into clean, UI-ready states.
+It focuses on crafting reusable components, managing data with a state manager (like Zustand and Redux), and wrangling data from multiple sources—fetching, parsing, and blending it into clean, UI-ready states.

 The project is fully open—including all commits—and you’re welcome to follow along as I turn ideas into solid, working software.
 It’s still actively in development, so you might notice a few issues here and there until I get them sorted out.